WEB SITE OF MIKE BOESEN

 Current status of legislation enabling VAD

 In Australia, provisions for VAD are available currently for citizens who live in the States of Victoria and Western Australia.
 In one other State - Tasmania - legislation is being given consideration.
 A number of the other States are giving consideration to the possibility of enacting legislation for VAD.
+Proponents in favour of VAD are hopeful that following the lead shown in those States, others will then enact legislation for VAD.

-Commonwealth legislation prevents the Australian Capital Territory ("ACT") and Northern Territory from enacting legislation for VAD.
+However, Commonwealth legislation prevents the Australian Capital Territory ("ACT") and Northern Territory from enacting legislation for VAD.
 For that reason the ACT Government will need to convince the Commonwealth government that it should repeal legislation that prevents the Territories from enacting legislation for VAD.
 If that were to occur, the ACT Government would then need to develop legislation for access to VAD for consideration by the ACT Legislative Assembly.

 Need for a survey on attitudes towards VAD